MailCheck-co/mailcheck-wordpress/README.md

 Search for the Mailcheck plugin via the Plugins section of your WordPress dashboard.
 Install and activate the plugin.

-Go to the Settings page and copy/paste the API key from [this page](https://app.mailcheck.co/dashboard/api) of your Mailcheck account.
+Go to the Settings page and copy/paste the API key from [this page](https://app.mailcheck.co/dashboard/api) of your MailCheck account.
 It’s required to go through the procedure once.

 Manual:
 1. Upload `mailcheck-wordpress` folder to the `/wp-content/plugins/` directory